Global Leadership Council

 Gary founded Regent Pacific in 1974, and is chairman and Chief Executive Officer.
 As a senior executive with over 38 years of domestic and international business experience, Gary has led the Regent Pacific teams involved in the firm's most difficult and complex engagements.
 He has participated in over 100 technology, commercial and retail/distribution engagements providing expertise in the analysis and development of alternative courses of action available to underperforming or troubled companies.
 This expertise includes the development of successful turnaround plans, negotiations with creditors and stockholders, and management of worldwide operations for multinational companies, as well as, operational and financial restructuring for businesses of all types.
 Gary has also acted as an advisor or a principal in more than 85 merger, acquisition, and divestment activities.
 His experience spans global publicly-traded and privately-owned companies as well as limited partnerships and family-owned businesses.

 Gary currently serves as executive chairman of Verity, Incorporated.
-He is a member of the board of directors of KTEH-TV, a San Jose public television station, and a member of the International Board of Advisors for the College of Business at San Jose State University.
+He is a member of the board of directors of KTEH-TV, a San Jose public television station, and a member of the International Board of Advisors for the Lucas College and Graduate School of Business at San Jose State University.
 He has recently served as chairman and Chief Executive Officer of Auspex Systems, Incorporated, a publicly-traded storage solutions company; as chairman and Chief Executive Officer of Clarent Corporation, a publicly-traded broadband telecommunications company; as chairman and Chief Executive Officer of Accelerated Networks, Incorporated, a public company providing broadband telecommunications; as a director of 3D Systems Corporation, a publicly-traded global solid imaging and mass customization company; and as a director of Calico Commerce Corporation, a publicly-traded software company.

 He is a member of the National Association of Corporate Directors, the Institute of Directors, London-UK, the Turnaround Management Association (TMA), the International Federation of Insolvency Professionals (INSOL), the Bay Area Bankruptcy Forum, the American Bankruptcy Institute, and the Association of Insolvency and Restructuring Advisors (AIRA).
 Gary was selected as a finalist for the 2003 Ernst & Young Entrepreneur of the Year Award.
 Under Gary's leadership, Regent Pacific has been the recipient of the TMA 1999 National Award for the Large Corporate Turnaround of the Year, the 1997 Silicon Valley Service Provider of the Year award, and the 1994 TMA Turnaround of the Year award.